-Corey is a New-Zealand born choreographer and filmmaker.
-Fuelled by a passion that dance is for everyone, Corey takes dance out of traditional settings and makes dance in stadiums, skyscrapers, parks, playgrounds, rugby fields, and on to TV, film, and even Antarctica.
+Corey is a New Zealand-born choreographer and filmmaker.
+Fuelled by a passion that dance is for everyone, Corey takes dance out of traditional settings and brings it to stadiums, skyscrapers, parks, playgrounds, rugby fields, and onto TV, film, and even Antarctica.
 Corey formed Corey Baker Dance in 2014 and has since created and produced over 20 works through his company.
-In 2020 alone, CBD has released three viral dance films; two focused on the climate emergency and supported by the UNEP, and one made entirely remotely during the pandemic: Swan Lake Bath Ballet.
+In 2020 alone, CBD released three viral dance films; two focused on the climate emergency and supported by the UNEP, and one made entirely remotely during the pandemic: Swan Lake Bath Ballet.

 We asked Corey about his journey.

 Corey Baker: So, from memory, I was about fourteen or fifteen years old at the time, and I had only been dancing ballet for less than two years.
 I had done tap, jazz, and contemporary for longer, but I had no idea what it meant to be a ballet dancer.
 I made an impulsive decision to audition for full-time ballet schools as it seemed like the logical progression.
 At the time, there was only one full-time ballet school available in New Zealand, the New Zealand School of Dance (NZSD).
 I was already studying at the International Ballet Academy (IBA), which was another full-time school, but sadly because of financial difficulties, they had to switch to part-time.
 I had saved up all my money from my part-time job at Starbucks and spent it all to audition in Wellington.